 Who is the Accurate Historian?

-I’ve worked with the addicted population for over 25 years, and rather than label someone a liar, I’ll tell them that they aren’t an accurate historian.
-This is especially helpful if I’m working with the entire family, all of whom have their ‘truths’, agendas, and perceptions.
+I’ve worked with the addicted population for over 25 years, and rather than label someone a liar; I’ll tell them that they aren’t an accurate historian, which is especially helpful if I’m working with the entire family, all of whom have their ‘truths,’ agendas, and perceptions.
 There will be at least the same number of stories of the events as there are people in the room.

-These sessions are a reminder of the four people who watched the car wreck, all from a slightly different vantage point.
+These sessions are like the four people who watched the car wreck, all from a slightly different vantage point.
 Because of those seemingly minor adjustments in viewing the accident, we’re left wondering why they all saw something slightly different.

 They didn’t see the same thing because their perspectives were different.

 When I work with families and the addicted person, I’ve used a Venn Diagram.
 But it works well when writing, also.
 Look at the various sections: